 - A printed copy of the Electronic I-20 Explanation Letter

 You should also pack:

-- Enough accessible money–in cash, debit cards, or travelers checks–for initial living expenses, such as housing and food.
-Traveler’s checks, while a safe way to bring money, usually need to be cashed in a bank.
+- Enough accessible money–in cash or debit and credit cards–for initial living expenses, such as housing and food.
 We recommend bringing about $400.

 - Bring prescriptions that you are currently taking.
 Bring an extra pair of glasses if you wear them.